ConnorKirkpatrick/ArduinDroneController/README.md

 # ArduinDroneController
-Java application to work as a base control station for the arduino drone
+Node-JS application to work as a base control station for the arduino drone

 ## functions
   * Create A home waypoint